sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

   Brooklyn area. ($5500/4mo/1person) -- Contrary to popular belief, this residence accepts students from ALL universities, not just Brooklyn College.

+  * Michael Shao currently lives here.
+He'll update with more once the term continues onwards (he's been there about a day).

 * Manhattan - EHS might not be the best option - people consider it, but remember that the minimum is $7500/term (which is for a triple room, plus you don't get to define the term).